Plasterboard Recycling & Disposal

 Can you burn plasterboard?

 You should not burn plasterboard.
-Burning harmful household waste can result in thick, odorous smoke which could travel across roads and cause accidents.
+Burning harmful household waste can result in thick, odorous smoke, which could travel across roads and cause accidents.

 Can I put plasterboard in a skip?